 The Italian Government already expressed its discomfort weeks ago regarding Sánchez’s plans through a letter sent by the Italian Minister of Agriculture, Francesco Lollobrigida, to his Cypriot counterpart, Maria Panayiotu.
 In it, he accused Spain of wanting to establish a “food hegemony,” according to the newspaper La Razón.

-From Rome, it is assured that both governments committed to supporting the Italian candidacy, that of the current deputy director of the organization, Maurizio Martina, since Spain maintains its intention to support the renewal of Álvaro de Lario as president of the International Fund for Agricultural Development.
+Sources in Rome confirm that both governments pledged to support the Italian candidacy of the current Deputy Director-General of the FAO, Maurizio Martina, while Spain maintains its intention to support the reappointment of Álvaro de Lario as President of the International Fund for Agricultural Development (IFAD), given his “excellent work in facilitating countries’ access to resources.”

 On the website of the Presidency of the Government, there is no reference to the announcement of Planas’s candidacy.
 But there is a long piece of information about Sánchez’s speech at the event ‘Food Security and Nutrition Under Pressure: Consequences of the Conflict in the Middle East.’